-The following tables set forth certain information, as of the date hereof, with respect to the number of Redeemable Warrants and shares of Common Stock beneficially owned by certain of the Selling Securityholders.
-Beneficial ownership of the securities held by such Selling Securityholders after this offering will depend on the number of securities sold by each Selling Securityholder in this offering.
+Any or all of the shares of Common Stock listed below may be offered for sale pursuant to this Prospectus by the Selling Securityholders from time to time.
+Accordingly, no estimate can be given as to the amounts of shares of Common Stock that will be held by the Selling Securityholders upon consummation of any such sales.
+In addition, the Selling Securityholders identified below may have sold, transferred or otherwise disposed of all or a portion of their shares of Series A Preferred since the date on which the information regarding their Series A Preferred was provided, in transactions exempt from the registration requirements of the Securities Act.
+Beneficial ownership of the securities held by the Selling Securityholders after this offering will depend on the number of securities sold by each Selling Securityholder in this offering.
 The Securities are being registered to permit public secondary trading of the Securities, and the Selling Securityholders may offer the Securities for resale from time to time.
 Except as indicated in this Prospectus, none of the Selling Securityholders has had a material relationship with the Company within the past three years other than as a result of the ownership of the Shares or other securities of the Company.
 See "Plan of Distribution."